dux/joshua/README.md

     # params can be defined as a block as well
     params do
       # method name in a block is paramter name, and it is required
+      # String is defult type, you can skip writeing it
-      user String, required: true
+      user String
-      # if you add bang, it is required
+      # if you add question mark, it is not required
-      pass!
-String
+      pass? :string
     end
     # /api/users/login
     unsafe